Interpretable Diagnostics and Adaptive Data Assimilation for Neural ODEs via Discrete Empirical Interpolation: DEIM for Analysis of Trained Neural ODEs

 \subsection{Applying DEIM to Learned Dynamics}

 When applying DEIM to the trained NODE models, we employ a time-windowed DEIM approach.
 In this method, the right-hand side of each PDE is collected over a fixed time interval to form a snapshot matrix.
-The sampling matrix $P$ is then computed from these snapshots, after which the initial snapshot is shifted forward by a stride time step to construct consecutive snapshot matrices.
+The sampling matrix $P$ is then computed from these snapshots, after which the window is shifted forward by a stride $s$ to construct consecutive snapshot matrices.
 This procedure enables us to track the trajectories of representative sampling points during simulations and to evaluate the learned dynamics of the NODE models by comparing them with the trajectories obtained from the ground-truth data.
-For the vortex merging problem, the number of sampling points in the original DEIM is set to 16, the window size is set to 20, and the stride timestep is set to 1.
+For the two-dimensional vortex-merging problem, the window size and the number of DEIM sampling points are both set to 32.